BioMedIA-MBZUAI/HECKTOR2025/README.md

 1. **Algorithm Submission**
    - You do not need to create a new algorithm for each submission.
    - If you update your algorithm, don't forget to make a new submission to the challenge with it, this will not happen automatically.
-For more guidelines on how to creat a submission on Grand-Challenge and upload your algorithm, plese follow the intructions [here](submission-guidelines.md)
+For more guidelines on how to creat a submission on Grand-Challenge and upload your algorithm, please follow the intructions [here](submission-guidelines.md)

 2. **Offline Execution Only**
   Your container **must not** attempt any network access (HTTP, SSH, DNS, etc.).
 Any outgoing connection will cause automatic disqualification.